scottsandersdev/nuxt-netlifycms/content/home/home.md

 ---
-title: Careers
+title: Home
 pageTitle: Join the team.
 subtitle: >
   Our studio in Brooklyn is home to a growing team of digital problem solvers excited about creating impact through technology.
 heroText: >
   If you are a technologist, designer, data scientist, product manager or engineer with a passion for building big, check out our openings.
 careers:
   departments:
     - heading: Design